solenya-group/solenya/README.md

 ## Lifecycle Events

 For the most part, views are pure functions of state.
 However, the DOM can have additional state, such as inputs that have focus and selections.
-Furthermore, animations, at a low level, need to interact with DOM bypassing the virtual DOM.
+Furthermore, animations, at a low level, need to interact with the DOM bypassing the virtual DOM.
 This is for both performance reasons (as you don't want to invoke the GC), as well as keeping your application state logic separated from your animation state.
 For example, if you delete an item from a list, it's a simplifying assumption for your application state to consider that item gone, but you'll want that item to live a little longer in the real DOM to gracefully exit.

 To interact with the DOM directly, you provide lifecycle callbacks on your virtual DOM elements.
 The lifecycle callbacks are the same as Ultradom: `oncreate`, `onupdate`, `onremove`, and `ondestroy`.
 Here's how you might plug in some focusing logic when the real DOM element is created: